German Pensions: The 6 Biggest Mistakes You Want to Avoid

 Mistake #6: Actively Managing Your Stock Portfolio

 It is quite natural that you want to control your investments as much as possible and thereby hope that these will be safer.
-We all do the same; with cars, houses, and all material things that we hold dear.
-We maintain and check them in order to secure them.
+We all do the same with cars, houses, and everything we hold dear.
+We maintain and check them to secure them.

 But when it comes to investments, this is not the way to go.
 Active management rarely leads to outperformance.
 Rather, it leads to additional costs.
-For individuals, it is especially hard: they usually lack the disciplined frameworks of professionals and above all, access to information.
-Professionals use benchmarks to compare their returns to and measure their (out)performance, in both risks and return.
-E.g., professionals compare the ratio of outperformance to the increased risk, approximated by the Sharpe ratio, to make sure to achieve the best risk-adjusted return on a financial portfolio.
+For individuals, it is especially hard: they usually lack the disciplined frameworks of professionals and, above all, access to information.
+Professionals use benchmarks to compare their returns to and measure their (out)performance in both risks and returns.
+For example, professionals compare the ratio of outperformance to the increased risk, approximated by the Sharpe ratio, to make sure that the best risk-adjusted return on a financial portfolio is achieved.

 Indeed, for everyone who outperforms the market, there must be someone who underperforms.
-The professionals who have access to all the information are more likely to make gains that outperform the index, while most individuals lose relative to the indices.
+The professionals with access to all the information are more likely to make gains that outperform the index, while most individuals lose relative to the indices.

-What then should you do?
-Nowadays this is super easy: you can choose very broad indices that are automatically rebalanced (weak performers drop out, strong ones enter) and dividends are automatically reinvested, avoiding the need to pay dividend tax or the upkeep of reinvestment.
+What, then, should you do?
+Nowadays, this is super easy: you can choose broad indices that are automatically rebalanced (weak performers drop out, strong ones enter), and dividends are automatically reinvested, avoiding the need to pay dividend tax or the upkeep of reinvestment.
 And this is at very small fees.
-For 8-20 basis points, which means 0.08-0.2%, you can invest in the best indices.
+For 8-20 basis points, which means 0,08-0,20 %, you can invest in the best indices.

 Following your investment, you should follow a "buy and hold" strategy, keeping your hands off and avoiding active management.
 It only makes sense to fundamentally rebalance your portfolio when you are approaching retirement, if you need to reduce risk, or when interest rates are significantly positive again.